RaVeR76/BubbleBobbleBonkers/README.md

 document.getElementById("bob-talk").innerHTML = "";     // Added these two lines so it will remove Bob & his speech bubble if they enter a new username document.getElementById("bob-position").innerHTML = "";

+Not a bug - But used my first shorthand padding utility class to allow me to reduce CSS code as I had intro 1 & intro 2.
+Both pretty much the same but one had 1rem of padding in addition so I put padding shorthand class in DOM & removed padding in CSS.
+I then removed intro 2 & changed the html classes appropiately to all match intro 1.